gnsmrky/pytorch-fast-neural-style-for-web/README.md

 This repo is based on [PyTorch v1.0](https://pytorch.org/get-started/locally/) and [ONNX.js v0.1.3](https://github.com/Microsoft/onnxjs/tree/v0.1.3)/[v0.1.4](https://github.com/Microsoft/onnxjs/tree/v0.1.4) running on Windows 10 or Ubuntu 18.04.

 #### Quick links:
+- Goto [PyTorch fast-neural-style](https://gnsmrky.github.io/pytorch-fast-neural-style-onnxjs/) for a quick working web style transfer using ONNX.js.
-- Goto [PyTorch fast-neural-style web benchmark](https://gnsmrky.github.io/pytorch-fast-neural-style-onnxjs/benchmark.html) as a quick demo with ONNX.js running on web browsers.
+- Goto [PyTorch fast-neural-style web benchmark](https://gnsmrky.github.io/pytorch-fast-neural-style-onnxjs/benchmark.html) as a quick tool for performance on your browser.

 - See [Making the PyTorch to ONNX.js conversion work](./docs) in `docs` folder if you are interested in more technical details.